HSLdevcom/digitransit-site/src/pages/en/accessibility/index.md

 - HSL Journey Planner: submit your feedback using HSL feedback form<br>
 - Matka.fi Journey Planner: send email to joukkoliikenne(at)traficom.fi<br>
-- Other Digitransit Journey Planners: send email to info(at)lmj.fi <br>
+- Other Digitransit Journey Planners: send email to waltti(at)waltti.fi<br>

 ### Contact details of supervising authority